Missed Staging Date | Auto Enrolment | Aviva Business

 Contact The Pensions Regulator

 The Pensions Regulator is more willing to work with employers who are actively working to meet their auto enrolment duties than those who appear to ignore them.
-So if you’ve missed your staging date or duties start date, contact them as soon as possible to let them know what you’re doing and when you expect to be able to fulfil your duties.
+So if you’ve missed your duties start date, contact them as soon as possible to let them know what you’re doing and when you expect to be able to fulfil your duties.
 Visit for full contact details – and make sure that you have your company’s PAYE reference to hand when you get in touch.

 You’re more likely to be fined or face other penalties if you don’t take any action.